-The research saw the CCLHD work in partnership with five NSW local health districts and 85 schools adopting a whole-school approach to promote water as the drink of choice.
+The research saw CCLHD work in partnership with four other NSW local health districts and 85 schools adopting a whole-school approach to promote water as the drink of choice.

 This involved activities in the classroom, installation of chilled water stations on site and promotions both within the school and to the wider community, including parents/carers.

-This campaign is also designed to assist schools, parents and students to fundraise for the installation of chilled water stations in their school.
+This campaign is also designed to assist schools, parents and carers, and students to fundraise for the installation of chilled water stations in their school.

-Further, in 2017 the NSW Chief Health Officer published a report stating....
+In 2017, the NSW Chief Health Officer published a report stating...

 Nearly half (45.4%) of children aged 5–15 years regularly drink sweetened drinks.